 Creating an ecosystem of innovation and giving it the time and resources it needs can ultimately develop IT as a productive “innovation engine,” potentially disrupting products and processes and causing positive transformation.
 CIOs and other top leaders must support innovation ecosystems to help them deliver the transformations that propel a business forward.

 Just as a biology-based ecosystem can’t thrive without the right elements and dependencies, digital ecosystems require deliberate planning and cultivation.
 They are a sound approach to meeting innovation needs in a business environment where speed-to-market is accelerating by the day.
-If you’re ready to put action behind your support for innovation in your business, we invite you to get the Innovation Starter Kit.
+If you’re ready for innovation in your business, we invite you to get a demo.